Mediation Services

 Child Inclusive Mediation

-We offer Child Inclusive Mediation to allow children to have a voice and to give parents the opportunity to gain a deeper understanding of their children’s needs and wishes.
+We offer Child Inclusive Mediation to allow children to have a voice.
+Child Inclusive Mediation also provides parents with the opportunity to gain a deeper understanding of their children’s needs and wishes.

 How does the process work?